nikosfl/nikosfl.github.io/research/_posts/0950-01-01-continuous_speaker_id.md

 involved: 2019
 ---

 Speaker identification is the task of determining the identity of the person uttering a particular phrase, assuming a finite set of pre-enrolled speakers is given.
-Applying a continuous automatic speaker identification system on recorded meetings with multiple participants is the main problem I was working on during my 2019 summer internship in Microsoft, under the supervision of Dr. Dimitrios Dimitriadis.
+Applying a continuous automatic speaker identification system on recorded meetings with multiple participants is the main problem I was working on during my 2019 summer internship at Microsoft, under the supervision of Dr. Dimitrios Dimitriadis.
 The successful application of such a system can significantly affect the performance of several downstream applications, such as rich transcription, speaker tracking, and action item generation.

 <p align="center">
   <img src="/img/spk_id.png" width="550">